Nothing has changed more than how writers check and correct their writing with free grammar checkers.

-Most word processors like Microsoft Word and Google Docs do a poor job of checking for spelling, grammar, and punctuation mistakes.
+Most word processors like Microsoft Word, Apple Pages, and Google Docs do a poor job of checking for spelling, grammar, punctuation errors, and typos.

 Good writing is all about accurate checking and following basic grammar rules.

-It only takes a few minutes to do a free grammar check online and ensure your writing will make a good impression.
+It only takes a few minutes to use free grammar checkers to ensure your writing will make a good impression.

 Write with freedom, yes.
 But then always check your writing carefully.